 - What Is Medical Repatriation Insurance?

 - How Much Is An Air Ambulance From Mexico To The USA?

 - Does Medical Cover International Travel?

 - Which Is Better, Medjet Or Global rescue?

 Medical evacuation, sometimes called medevac or medivac, is the emergency transport of patients from one location to another.
 This can be done by ground, air, or sea, depending on the severity of the patient’s condition and the distance traveled.

-In many cases, medical evacuation is necessary when a patient needs urgent treatment that cannot be provided at their current location.
-For example, a patient who has suffered a heart attack may need to be transported to a hospital with a cardiac care unit.
+Medical evacuation is often necessary when a patient needs urgent treatment that cannot be provided at their current location.
+For example, a patient with a heart attack may need to be transported to a hospital with a cardiac care unit.